The best Amazon Prime Day alternative sales from Walmart, Target, Best Buy, and eBay

-Major retailers including Walmart, Target, Best Buy, and eBay have all launched competing sales in the hope of taking some of the sting out of Amazon’s once-a-year offerings.
+Major retailers, including Walmart, Target, Best Buy, and eBay have all launched competing sales in the hope of taking some of the sting out of Amazon’s once-a-year offerings.
 Just like Amazon, the retailers are offering discounts on a ton of products.
 Some examples:

 Best Buy